YunYunoy/BookStore/README.md

 ![img.png](img/img_5.png)

-## Project Structure

-The project follows a standard Maven directory structure:

-- src/main/java: Contains the Java source files.
-- src/main/resources: Contains the application properties and static resources.
-- src/test/java: Contains the test classes.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.
+Contributions to the Products Manager project are welcome.
+If you encounter any issues or have suggestions for improvements, please [create an issue](https://github.com/YunYunoy/BookStore/issues) or submit a pull request.